Idaho's Consolidated Plan

 Idaho’s Consolidated Plan describes how the state will use its allocated federal funds to support districts and schools serving disadvantaged children, including how the State Department of Education will help improve Idaho’s lowest performing schools.
 The State Department of Education receives about $82 million in federal support tied to ESSA, compared with $1.68 billion from the state’s general fund.
 Idaho’s plan, if approved by the U.S. Department of Education, would take effect in the 2017-18 school year.

-Latest Version of Idaho's Consolidated Plan
+Idaho's Consolidated State Plan

 Previous drafts of the consolidated plan can be found in the Archives.

 Formed in 2016, the Accountability Oversight Committee, a committee of the State Board of Education, has been working to develop Idaho’s Accountability Framework that will be used to give a complete picture of school progress.
 In the 2017 legislative session, the legislature approved the removal of Idaho’s prior five-star accountability rating system from statute and added new rules aligned with the Accountability Framework.
 The State Board of Education will be making further clarifications to these rules this year.

 Under the Every Student Succeeds Act (ESSA) each state is required to submit a State Plan articulating how the law will be implemented.
 The Idaho State Department of Education (SDE), under the direction of Superintendent Ybarra, is committed to developing a thoughtful consolidated State Plan that reflects both the new ESSA requirements and SDE's strategic plan goals in supporting schools and students to achieve.

 ESSA was signed into law on December 10, 2015.
 This new law replaces the No Child Left Behind Act (NCLB, 2002) and reauthorizes the Elementary and Secondary Education Act (ESEA, 1965).

 - All Idaho students persevere in life and are ready for college and careers;